-- (1) This section applies to an individual (the timber contractor) who is engaged by a person (the principal) under a contract for services to do any of the following work: - (a) logging (including, for example, felling, crosscutting, snigging, loading, carting, bundling and debarking); - (b) felling or cutting trees for firewood; - (c) delivering timber or firewood; - (d) clearing timber, cutting scrub, preparing land for tree planting, planting trees, pruning trees or coppice cleaning. - (2) The timber contractor is taken to be a worker employed by the principal if- - (a) the work is for (or incidental to) the principal's trade or business; and - (b) the timber contractor personally does part or all of the work; and - (c) if the principal is a corporation-the timber contractor is not an executive officer of the corporation. - (3) This section applies whether the work is to be performed by the timber contractor-
+- (1) This section applies to an individual (the timber contractor) who is engaged by a person (the principal) under a contract for services to do any of the following work: - (a) logging (including, for example, felling, crosscutting, snigging, loading, carting, bundling and debarking); - Note An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132). - (b) felling or cutting trees for firewood; - (c) delivering timber or firewood; - (d) clearing timber, cutting scrub, preparing land for tree planting, planting trees, pruning trees or coppice cleaning. - (2) The timber contractor is taken to be a worker employed by the principal if- - (a) the work is for (or incidental to) the principal's trade or business; and - (b) the timber contractor personally does part or all of the work; and - (c) if the principal is a corporation-the timber contractor is not an executive officer of the corporation.